JohannesKuh/Salifort-Motors-Employee-Retention-Capstone-Project/README.md

 ## Project Overview

-The analysis was based on HR survey data from 14,999 employees to predict voluntary employee turnover using tree-based machine learning models.
+The analysis was based on HR survey data from 14,999 employees to predict voluntary employee turnover using Logistic Regression and three tree-based models.
 It covers the full data science pipeline from exploratory data analysis to model deployment and practical business application.